 The Grand Palace

-is without doubt the most visited temple complex in Bangkok.
+is, without a doubt the most visited temple complex in Bangkok.
 Occupying

 an enormous enclosed area and containing Wat Phra Kaew within its